 The coronavirus pandemic has swept across the world at wildfire speed and has effectively crippled economies and changed daily life, as we know it.
-In conjunction with this rapidly spreading pandemic, we have been overwhelmed with the sudden flood of around the clock news updates, scientific studies, graphs and figures, reports of no vaccines or effective treatments and oftentimes, immediate and drastic change of government policies.
+In conjunction with this rapidly spreading pandemic, we have been overwhelmed with the sudden flood of around-the-clock news updates, scientific studies, graphs and figures, reports of no vaccines or effective treatments, and oftentimes, immediate and drastic changes in government policies.

 As a rigorously trained Physician-Scientist who was also raised in a culture that incorporates herbs and food into medical healing, I will be the first to tell you that medicine and science are constantly looking for all avenues to help enhance and boost health.
 We conduct studies and examine the evidence for safety and effectiveness.
 Unfortunately, we cannot escape the internet circus from feeding us with dark memes, shameless myths and conspiracy theories that only escalate the fear and misinformation amongst the public.
 I don’t believe that this collective trauma is healthy for anybody; especially when we are struggling through this pandemic.
 With that said, my caution to you is that some things that you encounter on the internet, social media and messaging apps can sound like they are based in fact and science but the truth is, many are totally made up experiments/data being peddled to you by people with questionable or no science, health or medical background.
 If you are not careful and critical of what you read and believe, their ignorance and pseudoscience will kill YOU!

 Additionally, I appreciate that some people have mistrust of traditional medicine and science but believe me when I say that no one went through medical school and training for as long as I and my colleagues have, only to come out and lie to you!
 Doctors are not hiding any miracle treatments or cures from you.
 We are trying to stay alive too!
 We would not know that there’s a proven cure for coronavirus/COVID-19 and refuse to implement it.